howl-editor/howl/site/source/doc/api/config.md

 The evaluation of a configuration value works as follows:

   - scopes are inspected most specific to least specific
-  - withn each scope the specified layer is checked before falling back to the `default` layer.
+  - within each scope the specified layer is checked before falling back to the `default` layer.

 Consider an example - evaluation of the configuration variable, say `font_size`, for the file `/home/user/my_file.moon` in `moonscript` mode.
 The following